kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## JWT handler's `trusted_issuers` configuration is missing
 #### Cause

-If your APIRule is missing `trusted_issuers` configuration for `jwt` handler, e.g. :
+The following APIRule is missing the `trusted_issuers` configuration for the JWT handler:

 ```yaml
 spec: